-You can snorkel, scuba dive, sail, surf, or just swim in the clear water and sunbath.
+You can snorkel, scuba dive, sail, surf, or just swim in the clear water and sunbathe.

 Enjoy horse racing in Champs de Mars

-Despite being one of the oldest horse racing tracks in the world and oldest in the southern hemisphere, Champs de Mars still has the charm of any major racing tracks worldwide.
+Despite being one of the oldest horse racing tracks globally and oldest in the southern hemisphere, Champs de Mars still has the charm of any major racing track worldwide.

-Besides watching the race, visitors can also enjoy the beautiful Pamplemousses Garden, which is regarded as one of the most beautiful botanical gardens globally.
+Besides watching the race, visitors can also enjoy the beautiful Pamplemousses Garden, regarded as one of the most beautiful botanical gardens globally.

 Birdwatch at Casela Nature Park

-One of Mauritius’s most famous attractions is the Casela Wildlife Park, which houses over 140 species of birds from across the world.
+One of Mauritius’s most famous attractions is the Casela Wildlife Park, which houses over 140 birds from across the world.

-A park is an ideal place for birdwatchers to enjoy different species of migratory and indigenous birds on the island and watch animals such as tigers, deer, and lions.
+A park is an ideal place for birdwatchers to enjoy different migratory and indigenous birds on the island and watch animals such as tigers, deer, and lions.

 Visit the Flacq District

 Flacq village is located in the eastern region of the island.
-It is where you can meet a lot of locals especially due to the large market found here.
+It is where you can meet many locals, primarily due to the large market found here.

 The market is quite vibrant and colorful and worth checking out.